oxygen-dioxide/OpenUtau-Wiki/FAQ.md

 - Make sure a singer is installed and selected.
 - Open up the midi window.
 If notes are semi-transparent, and phonemes, pitches, and expressions below don't show up, the lyrics do not work with the selected phonemizer and the voicebank.

-## Why don't voicebank(s) show up?
-- OpenUtau relies on character.txt to detect voicebanks.
-- Create a character.txt in the voicebank folder and put a line "name=<name>" in it.

 ## Why is there an extra step for voicebank installation?
 - Utau has a long history, carrying debts.
 Encoding is one of them.
 Remember all the gibberish?
 - OpenUtau needs to convert encoding of voicebank file, installing within the software is the easiest way.